paritytech/polkadot/roadmap/implementors-guide/src/node/utility/candidate-validation.md

 ## Functionality

-Given a candidate, its validation code, and its PoV, determine whether the candidate is valid.
-There are a few different situations this code will be called in, and this will lead to variance in where the parameters originate.
-Determining the parameters is beyond the scope of this subsystem.
+Given the hashes of a relay parent and a parachain candidate block, and either its PoV or the information with which to retrieve the PoV from the network, spawn a short-lived async job to determine whether the candidate is valid.

+Each job follows this process:

+- on `PoVOrigin::Network`, send a `QueryPoV` request to the [Availability Store](/node/utility/availability-store.html).
+- simultaneously asynchronously get enough chunks to reassemble the actual candidate, and do so.
+   > TODO: Is it reasonable to add that as a helper method in the availability store?
+- check the candidate's proof
+   > TODO: that's extremely hand-wavey.
+What does that actually entail?
+- Generate either `Statement::Valid` or `Statement::Invalid`.
+Note that this never generates `Statement::Seconded`; Candidate Backing is the only subsystem which upgrades valid to seconded.
+- Return the statement on the provided channel.